Modulation Schemes for Functionalized Vesicle-based MC Transmitters: Introduction

 In contrast, in some \ac{MC} systems, memory effects can be mitigated directly at the \ac{TX} side, thereby avoiding any increase in \ac{RX} complexity.
 A practical strategy is to employ an \ac{ISI}-aware modulation scheme, which can often be easily adapted by the user in \ac{MC} systems \cite{tomDieck2025,scherer2025closed,Wietfeld2024}.
 Several modulation schemes for \ac{ISI} mitigation have been proposed in the literature (see \cite{kuran2020survey} for an overview); however, most require modifications at the \ac{RX}.
 In contrast, this work presents two novel modulation schemes tailor-made for realistic biological \ac{TX} hardware.
 These schemes tackle the memory effects inherent to realizable \acp{TX} on the \ac{TX} side such that an unaltered low-complexity \ac{RX} can be used.
 Such an approach is especially useful when the \ac{RX} is set or cannot be tuned adequately, as is assumed here.
+The main contributions of this paper are as follows: